13 Dreamiest Valentine’s Day Adventures for Couples

 Courtesy Casa de Uco

 At Casa de Uco, you and your significant other can enjoy all things wine during their harvest season (February to May).
 During your three-night stay, you can experience a one-of-a-kind wine parcel tasting with the sommelier and chef, try a harvest vinotherapy treatment at Uco Spa, horseback ride through the vineyards, mountain bike in the Andes, and make your own wine blend, from the beginning stages of picking grapes and working alongside expert winemakers, to designing personal wine labels via the Wine Barrel Program.
-Brush up on all the wine terms you should know by now.

 Explore the jungle canopy in Ecuador